hzqst/MetaHookSv/BulletPhysics.md

 ### Features

-1. Transform player model into ragdoll when player is dead or being caught by barnacle.
+1. Transform player model into ragdoll when player is dead or being caught by barnacle (thirdperson only for local player).

+2. Transform player model into ragdoll when player being bitten by gargantua (thirdperson only for local player).

+3. Jiggle Bones

-2. Transform monster model into ragdoll when monster is dead.
+4. Transform monster model into ragdoll when monster is dead.

 ![](/img/6.png)